Countermeasure against detector-blinding attack with estimation of secret-key leakage: Conclusions

 \section{Conclusions}

-This study presents both a theoretical framework and empirical evidence demonstrating the efficacy of a countermeasure against DBA.
-The proposed method leverages statistical analysis of accumulated error and double-click events observed during a QKD session under randomized modulation of SPADs' detection efficiencies via gate voltage manipulation.
+This study presents both a theoretical framework and empirical evidence demonstrating the efficacy of the proposed countermeasure against DBA.
+The method leverages statistical analysis of accumulated double-click and error events observed during a QKD session under randomized modulation of SPADs' detection probabilities via gate voltage manipulation.

-We tested random bias and gate-voltage-level variations as countermeasures against click-imposition attacks under pulsed and CW DBA.
-While CW DBA results aligned with previous findings, new tests of countermeasures against pulsed DBA with a wide range of repetition rates have demonstrated a significant increase in the gap between $E^{low}_{never}$ and $E^{high}_{always}$ compared to the CW DBA scenario.
+We tested random bias- and gate-voltage-level variations as countermeasures against click-imposition attacks under pulsed and CW DBA.
+While CW DBA results aligned with previous findings, new tests of countermeasures against pulsed DBA with a wide range of repetition rates have demonstrated a significant increase in the gap between $E^{Red. \, V}_{never}$ and $E^{Def. \, V}_{always}$.
 This widening of the energy gap correlates with a reduction in the average blinding power applied during the pulsed DBA.
-Indeed, the gap between $E^{low}_{never}$ and $E^{high}_{always}$ increased up to $\sim$ 25 dB when the gate voltage was adjusted.
-Notably, changing the gate voltage proved to be the only effective method for increasing $E_{always}$ by $\sim$ 25 dB while maintaining a non-zero detection efficiency for unblinded detectors.
+Notably, changing the gate voltage proved to be the only effective method for increasing $E_{always}$ by more than 13 dB while maintaining a non-zero detection probability for unblinded detectors.

-The required condition $\frac{1}{2}E^{low}_{never} > E^{high}_{always}$ for an eavesdropper leaving "fingerprints" (double- and error-clicks) when attacking low gates is satisfied by a large margin.
-Thus, we have assessed the fraction of bits affected by Eve for one- and two-SPAD-based QKD systems.
-This approach firstly limits the amount of information Eve can obtain while being undetected, and secondly allows secret key distribution even under pulsed DBA.
+The required condition $E_{always}^{Def. \, V} \leq \frac{1}{2}E_{never}^{Red. \, V}$ for an eavesdropper leaving "fingerprints" (double- and error-clicks) is satisfied by a large margin.
+This allowed us to assess the fraction of bits affected by Eve in both 2- and 1-SPAD-based QKD systems.
+Our approach firstly limits the amount of information Eve can obtain while being undetected, and secondly allows secret key distribution under pulsed DBA.